 What it costs and how to budget

-Staying compliant without losing sleep
+Staying certified without losing sleep

 Troubleshooting typical problems

-The fact about ingredients and enzymes
+The reality about ingredients and enzymes

 Safety matters more than speed